repeatedly/fluent-plugin-multi-format-parser/README.md

       key_name message
       <parse>
         @type multi_format

         # if set, add this key to record with value being pattern format name
         # (format_name key)
         format_key 'format'

         # If set, add index of the matching pattern as this key (0-based)
         index_key 'parser_index'

         <pattern>
           format json
+          # set format name for this pattern.
+If unset, uses format name
+          # followed by index (in this case would be 'json#0')
           format_name 'json'
         </pattern>
         <pattern>